dvidelabs/flatcc/README.md

 Version 0.3.0 introduced breaking changes related to vector API, see [CHANGELOG for 0.3.0](https://github.com/dvidelabs/flatcc/blob/master/CHANGELOG.md#030)

-Post 0.3.0 basic support for compiling on Windows has been added, but no tests.
+Post 0.3.0 Windows is supported, but some some non-essential features such as JSON parsing and custom emitters currently do no pass tests.

 Big endian platforms have not been tested at all.
 While care has been taken to handle endian encoding, there are bound to be some issues.
 The